slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Politics is not the art of the possible.
 It consists in choosing between the disastrous and the unpalatable."
 -- John Kenneth Galbraith*

+> *"Love your country, but never trust its government."
+-- Robert A. Heinlein.*

 > *"Never appeal to a man’s "better nature."
 He may not have one.
 Invoking his self-interest gives you more leverage."
 -- Robert A. Heinlein, Notebooks of Lazarus*